Introduction by YourBrainOnPorn.com

 I and several other experts in this field debunked its assertions and empty rhetoric in a relatively short response below.
 Unlike the “neuroscientists of the Op-Ed,” we cited several hundred studies and multiple reviews of the literature, including many of the following:

-- 27 studies linking porn use/sex addiction to sexual problems and lower arousal to sexual stimuli.
+- Over 45 studies linking porn use/sex addiction to sexual problems and lower arousal to sexual stimuli.

-- Almost 60 studies link porn use to less sexual and relationship satisfaction.
+- Over 80 studies link porn use to less sexual and relationship satisfaction.

 Prause’s inability to cite a single study misrepresented by FTND was confirmed in this twitter thread where user SB challenges Prause to cite and describe the studies FTND misrepresented.
 Prause has no answer:

 Finally, the reader should be aware that Prause is a former academic with a long history of harassing authors, researchers, therapists, reporters and others who dare to report evidence of harms from internet porn use.
-She appears to be quite cozy with the pornography industry, as can be seen from this image of her on the red carpet of the Adult Video Network’s awards ceremony.
-The AVN is a large, influential porn-industry interest group.
+She appears to be quite cozy with the pornography industry, as can be seen from this image of her (far right) on the red carpet of the X-Rated Critics Organization (XRCO) awards ceremony.
+(According to Wikipedia the XRCO Awards are given by the American X-Rated Critics Organization annually to people working in adult entertainment and it is the only adult industry awards show reserved exclusively for industry members.).
 It also appears that Prause may have obtained porn performers as subjects through another porn industry interest group, the Free Speech Coalition.
-(For much more documentation, see: Is Nicole Prause Influenced by the Porn Industry?).
-The FSC subjects were allegedly used in her hired-gun study on the heavily tainted and very commercial “Orgasmic Meditation” scheme.
+The FSC-obtained subjects were allegedly used in her hired-gun study on the heavily tainted and very commercial “Orgasmic Meditation” scheme (now being investigated by the FBI).
 Prause has also made unsupported claims about the results of her studies and her study’s methodologies.
+For much more documentation, see: Is Nicole Prause Influenced by the Porn Industry?

 Op-ed: Who exactly is misrepresenting the science on pornography?